ParallelMaths/parallel/pages/7-14-sumaze.md

 * [ ] 30,000 hours

 ---
-Yes, 300 hours, which the mother immediately converts into 12½ days.
+The answer is 300 hours, which the mother immediately converts into 12½ days.
 :::

 The film tells the story of three brilliant black women who helped send the